 Each of my pregnancies seemed to be surrounded by heartbreak.
 The child I was carrying was a beacon of hope and light for many in my life at those different times.

-About a month into my pregnancy with my first, we tragically lost my teenaged cousin to an accident.
-He was a superstar – a football prodigy who just turned 16.
+About a month into my pregnancy with my first, we tragically lost my teenage cousin to an accident.
+He was a superstar – a football prodigy who had just turned 16.
 My family was devastated.
 The tiny baby growing inside me was the rainbow keeping all of us looking forward to brighter days.
 Magically, we found out that I was carrying a boy.
 It was without question who he would be named after.
-He’d be Ryder Mason, named to carry the legacy of his cousin he will never get to meet.
+He’d be Ryder Mason, named to carry his cousin’s legacy he will never get to meet.

 During my pregnancy, I’d see comment after comment in online mom groups about how the name Mason was overused.
 “It’s at peak popularity,” they’d say.
 “Everyone is using that as a middle name!
 What about XYZ?”
-It was uncomfortable and sad to hear all of these strangers’ opinions about my son.
+Hearing these strangers’ opinions about my son was uncomfortable and sad.
 He had not even entered this world yet, and I’d never even considered another name for him.
 His name was important to our entire family.

 Of course, you never expect people to know the intimate details of your life, so I don’t blame these women for making suggestions.
-And I always assume people mean no harm, so if they knew this sad reason, I have to think they’d never say those things.
+And I always assume people mean no harm, so if they knew this sad reason, I would think they’d never say those things.

 As Moms, we are strong.

-We can endure all of the judgment and whispers that may come from our peers, our co-workers, and even our family.
+We can endure all the judgment and whispers from our peers, co-workers, and even our family.
 We might feel pressured to make our loved ones feel comfortable or like we are trying to fit into a certain mold based on our family or friend group.
-It may feel forbidding to choose a rare name for your child if they are surrounded by peers with more traditional titles.
-As their parent, we worry if it will have a negative or positive impact on them.
+It may feel forbidding to choose a rare girl name or rare boy name for your child if peers with more traditional titles surround them.
+As their parent, we worry if it will negatively or positively impact them.

 But that is our job.
 That’s not the job of other mothers, strangers, grandparents, or anyone else.
 We have enough to worry about.
 I don’t want to feel like I’m waiting for the approval of others when I am giving my child the first gift.
-The first major decision I will be making for them should be an easy and natural conclusion.
+The first major decision I will make for them should be an easy and natural conclusion.
 I will be choosing names that define my children’s lives.
-I will be making a name for them, one that they will become great people with.
+I will make a name for them, one with which they will become great people with.
 Their name is their mark on this world.
 I do not need or want your opinion on my baby’s name.